top of page

 The Four Seasons

-I worked with each class at this Infant School to design and create a series of paintings (on panels of MDF).
-Each of the four seasons is depicted in the style of four different artists , Friedensreich Hundertwasser (Spring), Romero Britto (Summer), Yayoi Kusama (Autumn) and Sonia Delaunay (Winter), they also illustrate features of the local area.
+These paintings represent the four seasons depicted in the style of four different artists , Friedensreich Hundertwasser (Spring), Romero Britto (Summer), Yayoi Kusama (Autumn) and Sonia Delaunay (Winter), they also illustrate features of the local area.

 We Can, We will!

 This primary school project is based on the design concept from the Rio De Janiero Olympics, the central feature is a combination of the Brazilian flag and the schools logo and Motto.
-The silhouettes depict several of the children from each class that helped paint the murals with me.
+The silhouettes depict some of the children I worked with.

 Let it Grow!